Born in Berlin in 1962

 Alice Berhin, PhD student

 Alice Berhin has a Master degree in Bioscience Engineering from the University of Louvain-la-Neuve in Belgium.
-She did her master thesis in the laboratory of Prof. Pierre Bertin where she identified the sexual chromosomes of monoecious hemp and quantified sex expression in different varieties.
-She gained experience in molecular biology as an assistant researcher for Ablynx (Ghent), a company developing Nanobodies, Llama antibodies-derived therapeutic proteins.
+She did her master thesis in the laboratory of Prof. Pierre Bertin (UCL) where she identified the sexual chromosomes of monoecious hemp and quantified sex expression in different varieties.
+She gained experience in molecular biology as an assistant researcher for Ablynx (Ghent), a company developing Nanobodies, llama antibodies-derived therapeutic antibodies.

 Alice joined our lab in January 2015 where she works on the identification and characterisation of atypical polyesters in the roots of Arabidopsis.
 Her work lead to the identification of the root cap cuticle necessary for seedling establishment and lateral root emergence.

 Nasim Farahani Zayas